 I once heard of someone using base kitchen cabinets for a desk base.
 There’s no reason they can’t be used for an island.
 They are normally a standard height and depth, so you know they will match up perfectly with your existing cabinetry!
 This gives you the freedom to make your island the size you want, and incorporate whatever type of storage you would like, as well.
 I mean, it’s so good!

 You will need some tools for this project, but heck, you could rent/buy/borrow… and still be saving a ton of money.
 You will need a nail gun, chop saw and table saw.

-Ok let’s get started.
+Ok let’s get started on this DIY kitchen island project.
 (This post contains affiliate links)

 To start off, I used my measuring tape and painters tape to mark off an area I thought would be ideal for the size of the island.
 I left the tape on the floor for a few days just to get a feel for how walking around it would be.
 We don’t have a ton of extra space, so I wanted to make sure that I didn’t go too big.